OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/05-Testing_for_Vulnerable_Remember_Password.md

 As these methods provide a better user experience and allow the user to forget all about their credentials, they increase the attack surface area.
 Some applications:

 - Store the credentials in an encoded fashion in the browser's storage mechanisms, which can be verified by following the [web storage testing scenario](../11-Client-side_Testing/12-Testing_Browser_Storage.md) and going through the [session analysis](../06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md#session_analysis) scenarios.
-Credentials shouldn't be stored in any way in the client-side application, and should be substitued by tokens generated from the server side.
+Credentials shouldn't be stored in any way in the client-side application, and should be substitued by tokens generated server-side.
 - Automatically inject the user's credentials that can be abused by:
   - [ClickJacking](../11-Client-side_Testing/09-Testing_for_Clickjacking.md) attacks.
   - [CSRF](../06-Session_Management_Testing/05-Testing_for_Cross_Site_Request_Forgery.md) attacks.